Multilevel security: Applications

 Infrastructure such as trusted operating systems are an important component of MLS systems, but in order to fulfill the criteria required under the definition of MLS by CNSSI 4009 (paraphrased at the start of this article), the system must provide a user interface that is capable of allowing a user to access and process content at multiple classification levels from one system.
 The UCDMO ran a track specifically focused on MLS at the NSA Information Assurance Symposium in 2009, in which it highlighted several accredited (in production) and emergent MLS systems.
 Note the use of MLS in SELinux.

 There are several databases classified as MLS systems.
-Oracle has a product named Oracle Label Security (OLS) that implements mandatory access controls - typically by adding a 'label' column to each table in an Oracle database.
+Oracle has a product named Oracle Label Security (OLS) that purports to implement mandatory access controls by adding a 'label' column to each table in an Oracle database.
+However, these are arbitrary labels divorced from any underlying O/S enforcement mechanism.
 OLS is being deployed at the US Army INSCOM as the foundation of an "all-source" intelligence database spanning the JWICS and SIPRNet networks.
-There is a project to create a labeled version of PostgreSQL, and there are also older labeled-database implementations such as Trusted Rubix.
-These MLS database systems provide a unified back-end system for content spanning multiple labels, but they do not resolve the challenge of having users process content at multiple security levels in one system while enforcing mandatory access controls.
+In this case, physical measures including system-high and dedicated mode access are used to enforce mandatory access control to federal standards.
+Trusted Rubix is the only MLS implementation that ran atop an MLS UNIX port and could be purchased shrink-wrapped.
+In fact, Trusted Rubix was the only relational DBMS product available from the NSA's Authorized Security Products Information Center (ASPIC).